 Paying Federal Estate Taxes for Wills Probated in Palm City

 Florida does not currently impose an estate tax on Palm City estates.
-However, the payment of any federal estate taxes owed by the estate is mandatory.
-In 2023, estates worth up to $12.9 million are exempt from payment of federal estate tax (ignoring the effect of any significant gifts made by the decedent during life).
-Estates in excess of that amount or those that made significant gifts during life may be subject to federal estate tax.
+However, the estate must pay any federal estate taxes owed.
+In 2025, estates worth up to $13.99 million are exempt from payment of federal estate tax (ignoring the effect of any significant gifts made by the decedent during life).
+That limit will increase to $15 million in 2026.
+Estates appraised at more than that amount or those that made significant gifts during life may be subject to the federal estate tax.

 In addition to federal estate tax law, real property owned in other states may be subject to state estate tax law.